Blog

 Allows organizations to designate plugins that will be blocked, automatically installed, or made optionally available to organization members.

 Note: during testing, when organization-level plugins were installed by default for users, it was observed that the org-level plugins were installed but did not appear operable without Skills enabled.
-This contrasts with behavior for org-level skills which are accessible even when Skills is disabled.
-It appears likely that the ‘Skills’ setting is overloaded with an original definition (and note under the setting) relating to the ability for users to upload skills but new functionality uses the setting to gate access to all Plugins.

 Enable: Organization > Capabilities > Code Execution > Allow Network Egress